Steve's Debian media page

 How to order

 Contact me by email first.
-Please do not just send orders to me by snail-mail; I'd always rather have an email address so I can contact you easily in case of any problems.
+Please do not just send orders to me by snail-mail; I'd always rather have an email address so I can contact you easily in case of any questions or problems.

 USB flash drives